USRSE/usrse.github.io/_posts/newsletters/2024-06-24-newsletter.md

 # Upcoming Events

+### **💡US-RSE Booth at the PEARC24 Conference**

+We will have a booth at [PEARC24](https://pearc.acm.org/pearc24/)!
+Please join us at the conference or in Providence, RI between July 21-25.
+Additionally, we have a [#pearc24](https://usrse.slack.com/archives/C079VRVQ22E) Slack channel for discussions and announcements for the conference.

 ### **💡Call for Abstracts: Research Software Engineers in HPC**

 *To be held as part of SC24, Atlanta, GA, USA and online.*